joaofranciscodmsilva/PPTX-Automatico/README.md

 📂The added pictures are in a folder associated with the row code.
 The final pptx file is saved in this same folder.
 📂As figuras adicionadas estão em uma pasta associada ao código da linha.
 O arquivo pptx final é salvo nessa mesma pasta.

+## Files / Arquivos

+### The spreadsheet / A planilha ('banco_de_dados.xlsm')

+### The Python script / O script Python ('pptx-automatico.py')

+### The pptx template / O template pptx ('template_ncmr.pptx')

+▶️The file 'template_ncmr.pptx' is an empty .pptx presentation, but with templates in two slide masters with legends in Portuguese and English respectively.
+Each of these slide masters has twoslide layouts, one of them for the diagram with most of the information and an additional layout for extra pictures.
+▶️O arquivo 'template_ncmr.pptx' é uma apresentação .pptx vazia, mas com templates em dois *slide masters* com legendas em português e inglês respectivamente.
+Cada um desses *slide masters* possui dois *slide layouts*, um deles para o diagrama com a maioria das informações e um *layout* adicional para figuras extras.

+🎞️These slide masters and slide layouts contain all the necessary placeholders for the [Python script](#the-python-script--o-script-python-pptx-automaticopy) to insert the data that is contained in the [spreadsheet](#the-spreadsheet--a-planilha-banco_de_dadosxlsm).
+For more information about *placeholders*, *slide masters* and *slide layouts*, access the link: [Documentation about placeholders](https://support.microsoft.com/en-us/office/add-edit-or-remove-a-placeholder-on-a-slide-layout-a8d93d28-66cb-43fd-9f9d-e12d0a7a1f06).
+🎞️Esses *slide masters* e *slide layouts* contém todos os *placeholders* necessários para que o [script Python](#the-python-script--o-script-python-pptx-automaticopy) faça a inserção dos dados contidos na [planilha](#the-spreadsheet--a-planilha-banco_de_dadosxlsm).
+Para mais informações sobre *placeholders*, *slide masters* e *slide layouts*, acesse o link a seguir: [Documentação sobre placeholders](https://support.microsoft.com/en-us/office/add-edit-or-remove-a-placeholder-on-a-slide-layout-a8d93d28-66cb-43fd-9f9d-e12d0a7a1f06)

 ## Instalation / Instalação